Halston: Halstonettes

+Sports team and other uniforms

 He was asked by the U.S. Olympic Committee to design the Pan American Games and U.S. Olympic Team's uniforms in 1976.
 He also designed the uniforms for the Girl Scouts, the New York Police Department, and the Avis Rent a Car System.

 Later years

 In 1983, Halston signed a six-year licensing deal worth a reported $1 billion with retail chain J. C. Penney.
 The line, called Halston III, consisted of affordable clothing, accessories, cosmetics and perfumes ranging from $24 to $200.
 At the time, the move was considered controversial, as no other high-end designer had ever licensed their designs to a mid-priced chain retail store.
 While Halston was excited about the deal and felt that it would only expand his brand, the deal damaged his image with high-end fashion retailers who felt that his name had been "cheapened".
 Bergdorf Goodman at the time dropped his Halston Limited line from their store shortly after plans for Halston III were announced.

 In 1983, Halston Limited, which was owned by Norton Simon, Inc., was acquired by Esmark Inc. After the acquisition, Halston began to lose control over his namesake company and grew frustrated.
-As the label changed hands (it would be owned by Playtex International, Beatrice Foods and four other companies), Halston continued to lose control and, by 1984, was banned from creating designs for Halston Enterprises.
+As the label changed hands (it would be owned by Playtex International, Beatrice Foods and four other companies), Halston continued to lose control and, by 1984, was banned from creating designs for Halston Enterprises, being replaced in that role by John David Ridge.
 He attempted to buy back his company through protracted negotiations.
 Halston Enterprises was eventually acquired by Revlon in 1986.
 Halston was paid a salary by Revlon but had stopped designing clothing for the company.
 He continued designing for family and friends, most notably Liza Minnelli and Martha Graham.
 In 1986, Halston designed the costumes for the Martha Graham Dance Company's Temptations of the Moon.
 After his contract with Revlon expired, he was in talks to sign a new contract with the company but stopped negotiations after he learned that Revlon planned to continue the line without his input.
 The line continued on with various designers until 1990, when Revlon discontinued the clothing portion of the line but continued selling Halston perfumes.

 Personal life

 Halston's on-again off-again lover was Venezuelan-born artist Victor Hugo.
 The two met while Hugo was working as a makeup artist in 1972.
-The two began a relationship and Hugo lived on and off in Halston's home.
+They began a relationship and Hugo lived on and off in Halston's home.
 Halston soon hired Hugo to work as his window dresser.
 Their on-and-off relationship lasted a little over ten years.

 According to The New York Times, Halston was known to have had an affair with fashion designer Luis Estevez.